genghisshyy/cusd-stories/README.md

 # [CUSD Stories](https://cusd-stories.herokuapp.com/)

-A place to read about all the great things made by the members of Cornell University Sustainable Design's.
+A place to read about all the great things made by the members of [Cornell University Sustainable Design](https://cusd.cornell.edu/).

 ### Technicalities
 The site is build using PHP 7.1 and the [Materialize.css](http://materializecss.com/about.html) framework.
 It is deployed on [Heroku](https://devcenter.heroku.com/start).
 For styling ease, SCSS [(Sass)](https://sass-lang.com/) is used.